• NCERT Solutions

 (i) According to the given pedigree chart, among the parents in the generation I A is affected which is according to pedigree symbol is a male.
 The disease is passed from the male to the progeny (male children) in generation II and III so the disease is Y-linked or sex linked.

-(ii) A condition is considered Y-linked if the altered gene that causes the disorder is located on the Y chromosome, one of the two sex chromosomes in each of a male’s cells.
-Because only males have a Y chromosome, in Y-linked inheritance, a variant can only be passed from father to son.
-Therefore, the given case is an example of Y-linked dominant disorder.
+the Y chromosome is one of the two sex chromosomes in each of a male’s cells . in Y-linked inheritance, a variant can only be passed from father to son . therefore, the given case is an example of Y-linked dominant disorder .

-(iv) (a) XX (female D) X XY (normal man) then the probability of a daughter being a sufferer of the disease is zero.
-This is because of the fact that the given pedigree chart is indicative of Y linked disorder so male progeny is likely to be affected by it and also the mother is not the carrier of the disorder so the female progeny will not be the carrier or affected by the disease.
+to: (iv) (a) XX (female D) X XY (normal man) then the probability of a daughter being a sufferer of the disease is zero.
+This is because the given pedigree chart is indicative of X linked disorder so male progeny is likely to be affected by it and also the mother is not the carrier of the disorder so the female progeny will not be the carrier or affected by the disease.

 Question 30.